databendlabs/databend/docs/doc/13-sql-reference/50-file-format-options.md

 ```

 - Databend currently supports XML as a source ONLY.
 Unloading data into an XML file is not supported yet.
 - If you don't specify the FILE_FORMAT when performing a COPY INTO or SELECT operation from a stage, Databend will use the file format that you initially defined for the stage when you created it.
 In cases where you didn't explicitly specify a file format during the stage creation, Databend defaults to using the PARQUET format.
+If you specify a different FILE_FORMAT from the one you defined when creating the stage, Databend will prioritize the FILE_FORMAT specified during the operation.
 - For managing custom file formats in Databend, see [File Format](../14-sql-commands/00-ddl/100-file-format/index.md).

 ### formatTypeOptions